Lepas pectinata Click to enlarge image

 Distribution

-Goose Barnacles are found in Queensland, New South Wales, Victoria, South Australia and Western Australia.
+Goose barnacles are found in Queensland, New South Wales, Victoria, South Australia and Western Australia.
 Common overseas.

-Other behaviours and adaptations
+Behaviours and adaptations

 Throughout the Middle Ages a legend evolved that goose barnacles were in fact goose eggs.
 It was believed that when geese disappeared in winter, their 'eggs' (or goose barnacles) floated back to shore.